DINOv2 from Meta AI – Finally a Foundational Model in Computer Vision

 DINOv2 as a Foundational Model

-Another very important attribute for DINOv2 here is that while training these task specific models, DINOv2 can be frozen, or in other words, no finetuning is needed, which further simplifies the training of the simpler models and their usage, since DINOv2 can be executed on an image once and the output can be used by multiple models, unlike if it was finetuned then there was a need to run the finetuned DINOv2 version for any task specific model we have.
-Also finetuning such a huge model is not trivial to do and requires proper hardware that is not accessible to everyone.
+A very important attribute of DINOv2 is that while training these task specific models, DINOv2 can be frozen, or in other words, no finetuning is needed, which further simplifies the training of the simpler models and their usage.
+DINOv2 can be executed on an image once and the output can be used by multiple models, unlike if it was finetuned, since then there was a need to run the finetuned DINOv2 version for any task specific model we have.
+Additionally, finetuning a large model requires proper hardware that is not accessible to everyone.

 DINOv2 can be frozen when training downstream tasks models